-Misconceptions about People with Schizophrenia
+Misconceptions About People With Schizophrenia

-- The development of this condition happens in the late teens to early 20s for males, and females, during their mid-20s to early 30s
+- The development of this condition happens in the late teens to the early 20s for males, and females, during their mid-20s to early 30s

 - Schizophrenia affects anyone, regardless of gender, ethnicity, race, culture or economic status

 - Environment and genetics can play a role in the development of this condition

 - Approximately 50 percent of people with schizophrenia also abuse substances or have a chemical dependency

 Psychosis is one of the main characteristics of schizophrenia.
 This word is actually a medical term for a specific state of mind in which people lose touch with reality and experience auditory and visual hallucinations, delusions, and paranoia.
 The term “psychotic” should not be used in place of words like “crazy.”